springload/form-validation-problem/README.md

 We've created this problem to evaluate how developers tackle a real-world problem.
 If you've been assigned this problem you should spend around **2 hours** working on it.
 The last thing we want you to do is toil away for days on end!

 If you've stumbled across this and want to work at [Springload](https://www.springload.co.nz/) feel free to submit it too.
-We might not have anything available but we're always on the lookout for skilled developers.
+We're always on the lookout for skilled developers.

 ## Problem definition